Music Therapy & Neurological Disorders

 Music imprints itself on the brain deeper than any other human experience.
 Music evokes emotion and emotion can bring with it memory.
 Music brings back the feeling of life when nothing else can. - Dr. Oliver Sacks

-Music therapy can be a powerful support for people living with neurological disorders.
+Music therapy can be a powerful support for people living with brain injuries or neurological disorders.
 That’s because music naturally connects with areas of the brain that help with movement, speech, mood, and coordination One of the most helpful parts of music is rhythm.
-Your brain and body respond strongly to a steady beat, which can make it easier to walk, move more smoothly, and reduce freezing episodes.
-Singing and vocal exercises can also help strengthen your voice and breathing over time.
+Your brain and body respond strongly to a steady beat, which help in retraining gait & coordination, supporting movement and reducing freezing episodes.
+Singing and vocal exercises can help strengthen your voice and breathing over time and playing instruments can aid fine motor skill recovery, particularly in upper limb rehabilitation.

 • Sing or play instruments to support speech and coordination